AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 >[!NOTE]
 >
->Once a namespace has been created, it cannot be deleted and its "Identity Symbol" (or "code" in the API) and "Type" cannot be changed.
+>Once a namespace has been created, it cannot be deleted and its "Identity Symbol" and "Type" cannot be changed.

 ## Namespaces in identity data